 1. More Experienced and Cultured

 Men are like wine: they get better with age.
 Their experiences in life, at work, and in previous relationships have taught them a lot of life lessons to make their situation better than before.
 They are more mature and understand that things don’t always happen the way they want them to and so they are more understanding and patient with their partners.

 They know what they want and they go for it.
 They are very confident and so they carry themselves very well, especially in public.
 They are generally well-mannered.
 They have been to several places in the past and so they know a lot of things about other cultures.

 2. Older Men Are More Financially Stable

-Let’s face it; most women look for men who can support them financially.
-It is not about being a gold-digger or a social climber.
+Let’s face it; most women look for men who can support/contribute to them financially.
 It is all about practicality.
 When you start a family, for example, it is important that the man is able to provide security.
 A self-sufficient woman will not easily settle for anyone who doesn't earn at all.
 For some women in the poorer regions however, they seek out men who are capable of supporting himself because they are the ideal partner.
 They will not settle for a man who has no job because life is already difficult for them as it is and can't afford additional mouths to feed.

 Now, from a logical perspective, a typical guy in his late 20s will have fewer savings, less wealth, and fewer assets accumulated compared to what he'll become 20 years later.
 That is considering that he continued to work and save as he gets older.
 In this regard, an older man has enough assets and money in the bank to support a family.
 This is why some women go for men who have stable jobs instead of those who are still generally starting with their career when they are planning to start a family.
 You don't have to be rich, no, this article is not about that at all.